-$^{1}$ Note that in reality ramping H through 0 does not necessarily lead to a sharp transition.
+1Note that in reality ramping H through 0 does not necessarily lead to a sharp transition.
 Flipping all magnetic moments at once is not a trivial matter.
-Thus the system may stay trapped in the metastable free energy minimum for a certain range of postive H. The transition may happen through the nucleation of reversed magnetic bubbles (domains) and the subsequent expansion of the reversed region by means of domain wall motion.
+Thus the system may stay trapped in the metastable free energy minimum for a certain range of positive H. The transition may happen through the nucleation of reversed magnetic bubbles (domains) and the subsequent expansion of the reversed region by means of domain wall motion.
 (Similar to the nucleation and expansion of droplets in undercooled vapor.)
 There is a certain field where the metastable minimum becomes a saddle point and thus unstable for infinitesimally higher fields.
-Varying the magnetic field periodically can lead to hysteretic behavior.
+Varying the magnetic field periodically can lead to hysteretic loops.

-and $(J^{-1}){ij}$ is the inverse of $J{ij}$ .
+and $(J^{-1}){ij}$ is the inverse of J{ij} .
 We take the magnetic field as site dependent, which will be convenient later.
-Moreover we used the identity with A a positive definite $N \times N$ -matrix.
+We used the identity with A being a positive definite $N \times N$ -matrix.
 This exact rewriting of the partition function is called Hubbard-Stratonovich transformation.
-We replaced here the discontinuous variable $s_i$ by a continuous field $\phi_i$ .
+We replaced here the discontinuous variable s_i by a continuous field φ_i .